La5te2/ChessAI/Gadus.md

 +Q_{\mathrm{CF}}(s,a)-Q_{\mathrm{CF}}(s,b).
 $$

-Suppose repeated local updates produce the fixed positive difference
+Assume repeated local updates preserve the fixed positive difference

 $$
 \Delta=Q_{\mathrm{CF}}(s,a)-Q_{\mathrm{CF}}(s,b)>0.
 $$

-Suppose each ideal fit becomes the reference policy for the next update.
-After $k$ such fits, the log odds of $a$ relative to $b$ have increased by $k\Delta$.
+If each ideal fit becomes the reference policy for the next update, then after $k$ fits the log odds of $a$ relative to $b$ have increased by $k\Delta$.
 Starting from policy $P_0$, the action order reverses when

 $$
 k>